 Second Step: Read about the Buddhist teachings.

 Although book knowledge is not a requirement for spiritual awakening or following our philosophy of life, it is good for newcomers to get acquainted with its rich history and culture, and the inspiring example and life-changing teachings of the Buddha, the great masters, and teachers throughout the ages.
 Also, seek out experience members who can mentor your walk along the path; their familiarity with Buddhism can serve as valuable guides in your journey.
-Visit our Buddhism web pages here to get you further along the path.
+Visit our Four Noble Truths web page here to get you further along the path.

 Third Step: Practice the teachings.

 Believing in the teachings is not enough; you should strive to apply them in your daily life.
 Buddhism is about transforming your life and being a positive influence on others.
 Nobody can do it for you; you are responsible for your own happiness, success, and failure.
-Practices like meditation, prayer, sutra chanting, and deep self-reflection are all part of the American Buddhist lifestyle.
+Practices like meditation, prayer, sutra chanting, and deep self-reflection, and regularly keeping the Uposatha Practice Days (Buddhist Sabbath) are all part of the American Buddhist lifestyle.
 By engaging with the teachings on a regular basis, you will eventually experience changes in your life and environment.
 See our Suggested Daily Practices web page here to get started.

 Fourth Step: Enroll in a course.

 Our Fellowship offers a sequential order of courses to help you grow in the teachings.
-For beginners, we suggest the Buddhism 1.0 course.
-This course meet just once a month for a certain length of time, and are designed to meet the needs of busy people like you.
+For beginners, we suggest the Buddhism 1.0 course (currently not offered).
+This course meets just once a month for a certain length of time, and are designed to meet the needs of busy people like you.
 In order to receive Affirmation (see Step 7), you must successfully complete the Buddhism 1.0 course.
 Visit our Courses web page here.

 Fifth Step: Get involved in the Fellowship.

 There are many activities and programs that can help you apply the teachings to a social context and interact with others who are also following the path.
 Getting involved means helping the Fellowship fulfill its mission of healing suffering and sharing the Buddhist teachings with our local community and the world.
 You can become part of our movement in building new communities, and widening its spiritual culture with inspired people who have already heeded the call of Boundless Compassion.
 There is also a social aspect of getting involved with the Fellowship like attending social gatherings, cultural events, fundraisers, and field trips.
 If you still have not yet become a supporting member, this is a good time to do so in order to directly help out the Fellowship realize its mission.
-Visit our Programs tab for available activities and programs or ask our founding teacher, Senpai Daishin, how you can get involved.
-In addition, you can visit our Membership page here to become a supporting member
+During a Practice & Talk Meeting, ask our founding teacher, Senpai Daishin, how you can get involved.
+In addition, you can visit our About Supporting Membership web page here.

 Sixth Step: Bring your family and friends.